Parliamentary committees of the United Kingdom

-The parliamentary committees of the United Kingdom are committees of the Parliament of the United Kingdom.
-Each consists of a small number of Members of Parliament from the House of Commons, or peers from the House of Lords, or a mix of both, appointed to deal with particular areas or issues; most are made up of members of the Commons.
+Each committee of the Parliament of the United Kingdom consists of a small number of Members of Parliament from the House of Commons, or peers from the House of Lords, or a mix of both, appointed to deal with particular areas or issues; most are made up of members of the Commons.
 The majority of parliamentary committees are select committees.
 The remit of these committees vary depending on whether they are committees of the House of Commons or the House of Lords.